 US and Italian Researchers working to add “muscle sense” to prosthetic limbs discovered that concrete feedback on the skin allowed blindfolded test subjects to more than double their potential to distinguish the size of objects gripped by a prosthetic hand.

-Rice University, the Research Center “E.Piaggio” of the University of Pisa and the Italian Institute of Technology (IIT), will present these findings next month in Germany.
+Researchers, from Rice University, the Research Center “E.Piaggio” of the University of Pisa and the Italian Institute of Technology (IIT), will present these findings next month in Germany.

 Humans have an innate sense of how the parts of their bodies are positioned, even if they can’t see them.
 This ‘muscle sense’ is what allows people to type on a keyboard, hold a cup, throw a ball, use a brake pedal and do countless other daily tasks.